The best no-foreign-transaction-fee credit cards of 2024

 Here’s why: For Marriott loyalists, this card offers automatic Silver Elite status in a loyalty program with a ton of international options.
 The annual fee is reasonable for a card of this caliber.

-Check reviews of the Marriott Bonvoy Boundless® Credit Card to decide if this card is a good fit for you.
+Check more about the Marriott Bonvoy Boundless® Credit Card to decide if this card is a good fit for you.

 Best for simple redemptions: Capital One Venture Rewards Credit Card